Samsung Galaxy Watch 9 release date expectations, price estimates, and upgrades

 • Sensors: BioActive, temperature, antioxidant index

-In terms of connectivity, we expect the usual two versions – a Bluetooth-only model and one with LTE connectivity, as usual.
+In terms of connectivity, we expect two versions – a Bluetooth-only model and one with LTE connectivity, as usual.

 Should I wait for the Samsung Galaxy Watch 9?

-• You should not wait for the Samsung Galaxy Watch 9if you already own the Galaxy Watch 8, as there probably won't be enough upgrades to justify the purchase.
-Alternatively, if you're not into Samsung's ecosystem or you want a new smartwatch right now, you should probably look elsewhere.
+• You should not wait for the Samsung Galaxy Watch 9 if you already own the Galaxy Watch 8.
+Because leaks indicate the Watch 9 will reuse the same 3nm Exynos W1000 processor as its predecessor, day-to-day performance will remain largely unchanged, meaning there won't be enough substantial hardware upgrades to justify the switch.
+Furthermore, if you want a wearable with multi-day battery life (like the OnePlus Watch) you should look outside of Samsung's upcoming lineup.

 Recommended For You